 A swath of rolling green hills and trees, this 18-hole golf course is situated in a pleasant residential section of the city.
 The course was designed by Donald Ross and has been selected in various polls as one of the top public golf clubs in the country.
-The large fleet of golf carts almost ensures that one will be available for you, and you can stock up on tees and balls at the pro shop.
+The large fleet of golf carts almost ensures that one will be available for you, and you can stock up on tees and gear at the pro shop.
 You can also enjoy the snack bar or retire to the clubhouse after a day spent in the sun.

 537 Commonwealth Avenue New England School of Photography Boston, MA 02215 +1 617 437 1868